carbon-language/carbon-lang/docs/project/roadmap.md

 #### Language design covers the syntax and semantics of the example port code.

 We should have a clear understanding of the syntax and semantics used by these example ports.
-We should be able to demonstrate that the ported code works correctly using the executable semantics implementation.
+We should be able to demonstrate that self-contained portions of the ported code work correctly using the executable semantics implementation.

 ### Demo implementation of core features with working examples